 My body of work consists of various media, sizes, and inspirations.
 Depending on my thoughts and reasons behind a piece, I choose my tools, approach, and imagery accordingly, although I tend to use oil paint and graphite, most.
 I would describe my style as representational with abstract applications of paint.
 Some of my most favorite media to work with are oil paints and charcoal, although I do use other materials such as clay and even digital platforms like procreate and photoshop.

 My goal is to make works of art, by any medium, that capture a moment, a feeling, an experience, or an object in time.
 Artwork has the magic of speaking without using words and creating a unique emotional response in the viewer and the artist.
-I treat every art piece or makeup look that I am asked to make as a way to connect.
+I treat every art piece, whether it be a commission or self motivated, as a way to connect.
 It is truly an honor to be a part of someone's memories.
-From preparing students for arts admissions tests to creating custom artwork to doing a makeup look for an event, I come highly recommended by those who have worked with me; contact for more information.
+From preparing students for arts admissions tests to creating custom artwork I come highly recommended by those who have worked with me; contact for more information.

 All of the artwork and references are original unless posted in the "Reproductions" category (work that I have created as my reproductions of other famous works of art).
 Removing the signature or watermark from any of the images on the website is prohibited.